odoo/documentation/legal/terms/enterprise.rst

 Upgrade Service for the Software
 ++++++++++++++++++++++++++++++++

-For these duration of this Agreement, the Customer can submit upgrade requests through the appropriate channel (typically Odoo SA's upgrade service website), in order to convert a database of the Software from one Covered Version of the Software to a more recent Covered Version (the "Target Version").
+For the duration of this Agreement, the Customer can submit upgrade requests through the appropriate channel (typically Odoo SA's upgrade service website), in order to convert a database of the Software from one Covered Version of the Software to a more recent Covered Version (the "Target Version").